 3. Send Flowers

-Many families go out for brunch on Mother’s Day, so why shouldn’t she?
-Take her out for brunch and cheers a mimosa to how strong she is and how proud you are of her.
-If going out and being around moms being celebrated sounds overwhelming, pick up her favorite brunch and enjoy it from the comfort of her home with yoga pants.
+Many families typically go out for brunch on Mother’s Day, so why shouldn’t she?
+Drop off her favorite breakfast and cheers a mimosa to how strong she is and how proud you are of her.
+If you’re not nearby, order her favorite brunch delivery and let her enjoy it from the comfort of her home with a comfy pair of joggers.

 5. Ask How She’s Doing